APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

   </div>
   <figcaption class="single-caption">
     <a href="https://www.instagram.com/p/C6M4IM1v3LI/?hl=en&img_index=4" style="color:#0F52BA; text-decoration:none">CAC Instagram post</a>
 	part dated October 9th, 2023 regarding the events of October 7th.
+They state that "decolonization is not a metaphor.
+Thus we honor the Palestinians on the frontlines taking their land and sovereignty back!"
   </figcaption>
 </div>

-<p>On October 9th, 2023 CAC posted the above message on its Instagram profile.
+<p>On October 9th, 2023 CAC posted the above message on its Instagram (IG) profile.
 The political message clearly shows the CAC's position on the events of Oct 7th.
 Considering timing, and with mention of "Palestinians on the frontlines" and "From the River to The Sea, Palestine Will Be Free" the post indicates they are siding with Hamas; implying the
 Hamas-led attacks on civilians were necessary to "liberate from Isreal."
-While First Amendment rights protects these views, the post calls into question the use of student tuition funds to support this messaging.<p>
+While First Amendment rights protect these views, the post calls into question the use of student tuition funds to support this messaging.<p>

 <div class="figure-container">